juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

  * Modules or Libraries
  * Global vs. Local variables
  * Reading and writing files

+### Week 2: Scripting - Basic Python and APIs
+Introduction to Python and APIs
 * Code so far:
 ```python
 # Importing libraries